 There are many air purifiers that are effective for home dust collection, but if you own or operate an industrial setting, or if you have a home workshop with large concentrations of dust, there are a few quality options you should consider.

-With a MERV rating of 17, the mod HEPA air purifier is a powerful and effective air purifiers.
+The mod+ air purifier is a powerful and effective air purifiers.
 It removes a wide range of gases, odors, and smoke, and can remove many of the smallest particles that escape the dust collector.
-It also uses an activated carbon filter in addition to a HEPA filter.
-It can clean a 1,250-square-foot room at two air changes per hour.
+It also uses high efficiency air filters and a strong motor.
+It can clean a 1,361-square-foot room at two air changes per hour.

 Keep Your Home and Office Free of Dust with Oransi